Instant messaging: Early systems

+Graphical messengers

-Modern, Internet-wide, GUI-based messaging clients as they are known today, began to take off in the mid-1990s with PowWow, ICQ, and AOL Instant Messenger.
+Modern, Internet-wide, GUI-based messaging clients as they are known today, began to take off in the mid-1990s with PowWow, ICQ, and AOL Instant Messenger (AIM).
 Similar functionality was offered by CU-SeeMe in 1992; though primarily an audio/video chat link, users could also send textual messages to each other.
 AOL later acquired Mirabilis, the authors of ICQ; establishing dominance in the instant messaging market.
 A few years later ICQ (then owned by AOL) was awarded two patents for instant messaging by the U.S. patent office.
-Meanwhile, other companies developed their own software; (Excite, MSN, Ubique, and Yahoo!), each with its own proprietary protocol and client; users therefore had to run multiple client applications if they wished to use more than one of these networks.
-In 1998, IBM released IBM Lotus Sametime, a product based on technology acquired when IBM bought Haifa-based Ubique and Lexington-based Databeam.
+Meanwhile, other companies developed their own software; (Excite, Microsoft (MSN), Ubique, and Yahoo!), each with its own proprietary protocol and client; users therefore had to run multiple client applications if they wished to use more than one of these networks.
+However, the open protocol IRC continued to be popular by the millennium, and its most popular graphical app was mIRC.

-In 2000, an open-source application and open standards-based protocol called Jabber was launched.
-The protocol was standardized under the name Extensible Messaging and Presence Protocol (XMPP).
+While instant messaging was mainly in use for consumer recreational purposes, in 1998, IBM launched their Lotus Sametime instant messenger software, the first popular example of enterprise-grade instant messaging.
+In 2000, an open-source application and open standards-based protocol called Extensible Messaging and Presence Protocol (XMPP) was launched, initially branded as Jabber.
 XMPP servers could act as gateways to other IM protocols, reducing the need to run multiple clients.
-Multi-protocol clients can use any of the popular IM protocols by using additional local libraries for each protocol.
-IBM Lotus Sametime's November 2007 release added IBM Lotus Sametime Gateway support for XMPP.

 Video calling using a webcam also started taking off during this time.
-Microsoft NetMeeting was one of the earliest, but Skype released in 2003 was one of the first that focused on this features and brought it to a wider audience.
+Microsoft's NetMeeting, which was focused on business "web conferencing", was one of the earliest; the company then launched Windows Messenger, coming preloaded on Windows XP, featuring video capabilities.
+Yahoo!
+Messenger added video capabilities in 2001; by 2005, such features were built-in also in AIM, MSN Messenger, and Skype.

+There were a reported 100 million users of instant messaging in 2001.
+As of 2003, AIM was the globally most popular instant messenger with 195 million users and exchanges of 1.6 billion messages daily.
 By 2006, AIM controlled 52 percent of the instant messaging market, but rapidly declined shortly thereafter as the company struggled to compete with other services.

-By 2010, instant messaging over the Web was in sharp decline in favor of messaging features on social networks.
-Social networking providers often offer IM abilities, for example Facebook Chat, while Twitter can be thought of as a Web 2.0 instant messaging system.
-Similar server-side chat features are part of most dating websites, such as OkCupid or PlentyofFish.
-The former most popular IM platforms were terminated in later years, such as AIM.